Stuycs-K/final-project-8-siddaramaiaht-whitee/WORKLOG.md

 ### 2023-06-02 - 2023-06-04

 I removed unused Stopper constructors and made new ones for different types of hitboxes (like those that are slanted or circular) that take the form of 1d/2d float arrays.
 I also started to add to the bounce method to work with these types of hitboxes.

+### 2023-06-05

+I started to adapt the Stopper subclasses to the constructors that use new types of hitboxes.
+I added a slanted/triangle Wall constructor and worked on the "tri" bounce for slanted surfaces.
+As of now, this part of bounce works for some cases but not for others (I think depending on the sign of the slope of the surface).